-3.3.2 Performance Standard Evaluation
+3.3.2 PERFORMANCE STANDARD EVALUATION

 - I. Emission reductions achieved by an MMC project must exceed those likely to occur in a conservative business-as-usual scenario. - II.
-The performance standard evaluation is satisfied if the following requirements are met, on the basis of activity type: - A. Active Underground Mine VAM Activities - Destruction of VAM automatically satisfies the performance standard evaluation because destruction of VAM is not common practice nor considered business-asusual, and is therefore eligible for crediting under this methodology. - B. Active Underground Mine Methane Drainage Activities - Destruction of extracted mine methane automatically satisfies the performance standard evaluation because it is not common practice nor considered business-asusual, and is therefore eligible for crediting under this methodology. - C. Active Surface Mine Methane Drainage Activities
+The performance standard evaluation is satisfied if the following requirements are met, on the basis of activity type: - A. Active Underground Mine VAM Activities i.
+Destruction of VAM automatically satisfies the performance standard evaluation because destruction of VAM is not common practice nor considered business-as-usual, and is therefore eligible for crediting under this methodology.